And still there is more (edited2)

 If you go to an early voting centre just over the border of your electorate you will probably find very few other voters from your electorate doing the same.
 This works because adjacent voting centres are being equipped with the elector roll of the adjacent electorate, as well as their own.

 You can vote at any centre in your State but if the officials do not have your roll it takes longer.
 That is the "Absent vote".
+The elector's ballot papers go in a signed envelope for forwarding "home".

 Envelope votes